 Across our campus, many communities offer space and support for LGBTQIA+ students to engage with individual experiences and explore shared identities.

-This Living-Learning Community is a safe, supportive and celebratory environment with a heightened focus on the historical and contemporary experiences of LGBTQIA+ students and allies.
+The Gloria Anzaldúa, Lyon’s Legacy and the Mary Woolley Living-Learning Communities are safe, supportive and celebratory environments with a heightened focus on the historical and contemporary experiences of LGBTQIA+ students and allies.

 The Marks center serves the College’s LGBTQIA+ community with weekly open hours, monthly programs and meetings sponsored by affiliated student organizations and staff.